 CyberCorps® Scholarship for Service (SFS) Program

-The Tagliatela College of Engineering received a $4 million National Science (NSF) grant – the largest National Science Foundation and largest federal grant in the University’s history – to create Connecticut’s first CyberCorps® Scholarship for Service program, to produce the next generation of Super Cyber Operatives ready to enter the government workforce and protect the nation from cyber-attacks.
+The Tagliatela College of Engineering received a $4 million National Science (NSF) grant – one of largest federal grants in the University’s history – to create Connecticut’s first CyberCorps® Scholarship for Service program, to produce the next generation of Super Cyber Operatives ready to enter the government workforce and protect the nation from cyber-attacks.

 The Scholarship for Service (SFS) Program is designed to recruit and train the next generation of cybersecurity professionals to meet the needs of Federal, State, local, and tribal government.
 This program provides scholarships for cybersecurity undergraduate and graduate education, funded through grants awarded by the National Science Foundation (NSF).
 In return for the financial support, recipients must agree to work for the U.S. Government after graduation in a cybersecurity-related position, for a period equal to the length of the scholarship.

 - A generous yearly stipend for living expenses ($25,000 for undergraduate students and $34,000 for graduate students).